 After a successful vote, there was still $25,000 in this fund and so the money was put in a special trust fund to be overseen by the TAC and earmarked for a sports museum.
 In the ’80s there was talk of a sports museum in Tacoma but nothing ever materialized.
 In 1988 Marc Blau and Clay Huntington decided to tackle the project and spent about a year working on it behind the scenes by arranging for an architect, working out an agreement with the City of Tacoma and the Tacoma Dome management, and looking into potential financing.

-The first foundation approached was the Cheney Foundation and Elgin Olrogg,who was the Executive Director at the time, immediatly enbraced the idea and once the Cheney Foundation came through with a $35,000 contribution the project was on its way.
-The next major contribution came in the form of a $50,000 commitment from the Elbert Baker Foundation and through the efforts of Roy Kimbel who spearheaded the fund development campaign, additional monies came in from other foundations, businesses and corporations, and individuals.
-What finally put this project on solid footing, however, was the generous contribution from Fred Shanaman, in honor of his parents and their love for sports.
+The first foundation approached was the Cheney Foundation.
+Elgin Olrogg, who was the Executive Director at the time, immediately enbraced the idea and once the Cheney Foundation came through with a $35,000 contribution, the project was on its way.
+The next major contribution came in the form of a $50,000 commitment from the Elbert Baker Foundation, and through the efforts of Roy Kimbel who spearheaded the fund development campaign, additional monies came in from other foundations, businesses and corporations, and individuals.
+What finally put this project on solid footing, however, was the generous contribution from Fred Shanaman Jr., in honor of his parents and their love for sports.

 The whole intent of the sports museum was to recreate the history of sports in the community by chronicling the evolution of each sport through written and visual display.
 For that reason there are three components to the museum.
 First is the display of artifacts in the museum itself.
 Second is a video documentary which is intended to provide an overall flavor of our sports heritage, with an ultimate goal of producing videos on each individual sport.
 The final component is the publication of a commemorative book on sports which affords greater detail on various events and individual and team accomplishments.